CORA

 What CORA Is

 The real assets industry does not lack data standards.
-It lacks a common semantic layer that allows those standards to be interpreted together.
+It lacks a way to interpret them together.

-Horizontal semantic standards move models across analytics, BI, and AI tools.
-CORA defines the real assets meaning those tools need to preserve.
+Horizontal tools — analytics, BI, AI — move data without knowing what it means.
+CORA supplies the real assets meaning they need to preserve.

 CORA Is Designed As